All Episodes

 And he did.

-And and those that want to believe the promises that the government is going to be your caretaker and socialism and redistribution and higher taxes, frankly, wealth confiscation.
+And those that want to believe the promises that the government is going to be your caretaker and socialism and redistribution and higher taxes, frankly, wealth confiscation.

-Um I think we should celebrate success.
+I think we should celebrate success.

-What but there is this poll that people say, no, no, no, we'll take care of your every need.
+But there is this poll that people say, no, no, no, we'll take care of your every need.

-You don't need uh a calculator to figure out none of that adds up, which means these are false promises that could never be fulfilled.
+You don't need a calculator to figure out none of that adds up, which means these are false promises that could never be fulfilled.

-Well, one of the things we've learned from history is that campaign promises made in presidential campaigns are very difficult to uh keep, and so you you would need to study history a bit to see What is realistic and what's not in terms of what presidents can uh can deliver.
+And so you really need to study history a bit to see what is realistic and what's not in terms of what presidents can deliver.

 And so today, when you see modern political figures, we know their flaws because we see them up front.